pulumi/pulumi/README.md

     <img src="https://www.pulumi.com/images/get-started.svg?" align="right" width="120">
 </a>

-**Pulumi's Infrastructure as Code SDK** is the easiest way to create and deploy cloud software that use containers, serverless functions, hosted services, and infrastructure, on any cloud.
+**Pulumi's Infrastructure as Code SDK** is the easiest way to create and deploy cloud software that uses containers, serverless functions, hosted services, and infrastructure, on any cloud.

 Simply write code in your favorite language and Pulumi automatically provisions and manages your